Convention Session Proposals

 1) Invited: A clinician's attendance is not sponsored by a company.

-2) Industry-Sponsored: A clinician's attendance is paid for by a convention exhibitor.
+2) Industry/TMEA Exhibitor Sponsored: A clinician's attendance is paid for by a convention exhibitor.
 Content is still expected to be primarily pedagogical, and sponsorship does not guarantee selection.
+Sponsoring companies of clinics must exhibit during the convention to be listed as a sponsor in the clinic description.

 Read all sections below for more information on clinician requirements and clinic selection factors.
 A link to apply follows this information (available as of May 1.)